oracle/coherence-operator/docs/quickstart.md

   then access the http endpoint at http://127.0.0.1:30000
 ```

-You can also query the status of the installed Coherence with `helm status`:
+You can also query the status of the installed Coherence using `helm status`:

 ```bash
 $ helm status sample-coherence